 School Year Example Scenario District Reimbursement 2019- 2020 The district paid for Johnny, a junior , to take an eligible assessment in the fall.
 The district is not eligible for reimbursement.
 2019- 2020 The district paid for Johnny to take an assessment in the spring.
 The district is eligible for reimbursement.
-2019- 2020 The district paid for Johnny to take an assessment in the summer.
-The district is not eligible for reimbursement; summer is not an eligible time frame within legislation to receive reimbursement.
+2019- 2020 The district did NOT pay for Johnny to take an assessment in the spring but DID pay for him to take an assessment in the summer.
+The district is eligible for reimbursement.
 2020- 2021 The district also paid for Johnny to take an assessment fall (now a senior).
 The district is not eligible for reimbursement; the state can only pay for ONE eligible student for ONE student-chosen exam.
-2020- 2021 The district did NOT pay for Johnny to take an assessment spring 2019 (junior year) but DID pay for Johnny to take an assessment in the fall 2020 (senior year).
+2020- 2021 The district did NOT pay for Johnny to take an assessment spring/summer 2019 (junior year) but DID pay for Johnny to take an assessment in the fall 2020 (senior year).
 The district is eligible for reimbursement.
 2019- 2020 The district paid for Sally, a senior , to take an assessment in the fall.
 The district is eligible for reimbursement.
 2019- 2020 The district also paid for Sally to take an assessment in the spring.
 The district is not eligible for reimbursement; the state can only pay for ONE eligible student for ONE student-chosen exam.
 2019- 2020 The district did NOT pay for Sally to take an assessment in the fall 2019 but DID pay for Sally to take an assessment in the spring 2020.
 The district is eligible for reimbursement.

-2019- The district paid for Sally (now GRADUATED) The district is not eligible for 2020 to take an assessment in the summer. reimbursement; that student is no longer within the Texas public school system.
+2019- 2020 The district paid for Sally (now GRADUATED) to take an assessment in the summer.
+The district is eligible for reimbursement.

-D.5) If eligible students have previously taken the SAT or ACT, are they still eligible to take an assessment at state cost?
+D.2) If eligible students have previously taken the SAT or ACT, are they still eligible to take an assessment at state cost?